vipulnaik/daily-updates/notes/personal-projects-hours.md

 ### April 2024 onward

-I still have to plan for my life April 2024 onward.
-I could either focus intensely on wrapping up the remaining personal finances / taxes stuff so that I'm free of it until December, or mix it in more gradually with other stuff.
-In April 2024, I decided to mix things a bit more gradually, so that I still aim to do 5+ hours on personal projects per week starting the week of 2024-04-08.

-Regarding devops streamlining work (particularly MediaWiki upgrades and server migration) I've decided to focus on it in Q2 2024, but not exclusively.
-The goal is to focus on it enough to be done with the MediaWiki upgrade and migration portion in Q2, but still continue to do other ongoing steady-state tasks at a rate that will be lower than the planned-for steady-state rate.
+This is the time that I started steadily staying in excess of 3 hours on personal projects each week.
+My time was spent on a mix of long-pending devops work, some timelines work, and Wikipedia editing relatedd to things I want to learn about for other purposes.

-I have also implemented two other strategies to help drive more time to personal projects:
+I implemented two other strategies to help drive more time to personal projects:

 * Stricter restrictions on the day job work I can do over the